qiulingxu/FeatureSpaceAttack/ReadMe.md

 ## Environment

-- The code is tested on Python 3.6 + Tensorflow 1.15 + Ubuntu 18.04
+- The code is tested on Python 3.6 + Tensorflow 1.15 + Tensorpack + Ubuntu 18.04
 - To setup the environment, please download the code and model here.

 ## Contact